greg-js/arch-wiki-md-repo/wiki/_content/PHC.md

 ### Finding safe low voltages

 To automatically find the best voltages, you can use the [mprime-phc-setup](https://bbs.archlinux.org/viewtopic.php?pid=1141702#p1141702) script ([source-code](https://bitbucket.org/stqn/shell-tools/src/)).
 Just copy the code into a text file, chmod +x it to make it executable and run it.
-You need to install [mprime](https://aur.archlinux.org/packages/mprime/)<sup><small>AUR</small></sup> or [mprime-bin](https://aur.archlinux.org/packages/mprime-bin/)<sup><small>AUR</small></sup> first (it is used to check that the CPU is stable).
+You need to install [mprime](https://aur.archlinux.org/packages/mprime/) or [mprime-bin](https://aur.archlinux.org/packages/mprime-bin/) first (it is used to check that the CPU is stable).
 This script has not been tested on many systems yet, but should be safe.

-You can also try [linux-phc-optimize](https://aur.archlinux.org/packages/linux-phc-optimize/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/linux-phc-optimize)]</sup>, although it has produced unsafe vids on [some setups](https://bbs.archlinux.org/viewtopic.php?pid=1044323#p1044323).
+You can also try [linux-phc-optimize](https://aur.archlinux.org/packages/linux-phc-optimize/), although it has produced unsafe vids on [some setups](https://bbs.archlinux.org/viewtopic.php?pid=1044323#p1044323).
 The script progressively lowers the values until the system crashes, and adds two to the values for stability.
 Because the system will crash, do not do anything else during the tests.
 Run it once for each value, then check `/usr/share/linux-phc-optimize/phc_tweaked_vids`.

 ### Editing the configuration